jrheard/blog/_drafts/hypothesis-and-pexpect.md

 These students hadn't learned about functions yet, so their programs didn't have an `is_password_good(password)` function that I could import and unit-test.
 Instead, I needed to write code that would run the student's program, send it several lines of input, and read its output.

 My first instinct was to use the [`subprocess` library](https://docs.python.org/3/library/subprocess.html) to do this, but I had trouble getting that to work.
-I needed to send a line to the program, then wait and then send another line, and then wait and send a third line; but the `subprocess` library's API isn't particularly well-suited for this use case.
+I needed to send a line to the program, then wait and then send another line, and then wait and send a third line; but the `subprocess` library's API isn't particularly well-suited for this use case, it's kind of painful to use if you want to send more than one line of input.
 I Googled around and found a bunch of StackOverflow questions written by people in my exact situation, and the answers all said to use `pexpect` instead.

 Pexpect
 =======

-[Pexpect][pexpect] is a library with a nice API that lets you start a program, feed it as many lines of input as you want, and read as many lines of output as you want.
+[Pexpect][pexpect] is a library that lets you start a program, feed it as many lines of input as you want, and read as many lines of output as you want.

-Here's the code I used to drive students' password-checker programs.
+Here's how to use pexpect to operate the password-checker program you saw earlier:

 <textarea class="hidden">
 def get_checker_output(password, checker):